Unboxed-Software/solana-course/content/movie-review-pt1.md

 ### 1. Entry point

 We’ll be using [SolPG](https://beta.solpg.io/) again to build out this program.
 SolPG saves state in your browser, so everything you did in the previous lesson should still be there.
-To get started, we’re going clear everything out from the current [lib.rs](http://lib.rs) file.
+To get started, let's clear everything out from the current [lib.rs](http://lib.rs) file.

 Inside lib.rs, we’re going to bring in the following crates and define where we’d like our entry point to the program to be with the `entrypoint` macro.